Oxfam

-When you have 9,000 employees across 87 countries, and need to be able to move fast to support partners, people on the ground, and communities in need; knowledge sharing becomes critical.
+When you have 9,000 employees across 87 countries, and need to be able to move fast to support people on the ground, and communities in need; knowledge sharing becomes critical.

-Oxfam
+Jo Grantham Oxfam

 “What Elucidat has done is empowered our Subject Matter Experts (SMEs) so they can create really engaging online learning’’

-Jo Grantham, Training Lead, at Oxfam
+Jo Grantham Training Lead, Oxfam

-Elucidat: Why does digital learning matter to Oxfam?
+Why does digital learning matter to Oxfam?

 I think it’s fair to say that knowledge sharing is absolutely critical for Oxfam to design really impactful programs, and digital learning basically enables anyone at Oxfam to capture and contribute their expertise, and that supports the broader movement.